 You can enrol on a unit by unit basis; you do not have to register with the CIOB, as each unit can be carried out as CPD.
 This means that you do not have to pay for the complete course but for each unit prior to starting it.
-If you intend to qualify for the CIOB Certificate/Diploma you will need to register with the CIOB, which we do on your behalf.
-We normally do this when you enrol for the second unit as this will enable you to ensure that the course is suitable for you.
+If you intend to qualify for the CIOB Certificate/Diploma/Graduate Conversion Course you will need to register with the CIOB, which we do on your behalf.
+We normally do this when you enrol for the first unit as this will enable you to ensure that the course is suitable for you.

 You may pay for the course by cheque, bank transfer or debit card.
 We also accept most of the major credit cards.

 These are set out on the Costs Page.

 You do not need to be a computer buff; a basic knowledge is all that is required.
 If you are able to access websites, print off materials and send emails you will have no difficulty doing the courses.
 If, however, you do have a problem you will be able to contact us and we will talk you through what you are having difficulty with.

 As the course is by eLearning and you proceed at an individual pace you can start at any time.

 You can select the unit you wish to study and the order that you wish to do them, although we might suggest that you do “Maintaining the Dimensional Accuracy of the Works” in order that it fits in with the practical workshop that you will be required to do as you need to have completed the study unit before attending the workshop.

 If you are doing the Level 3 Diploma in Site Supervision you will need to do all of the 6 units.

 If you are doing the Level 4 Certificate in Site Management you have the option of four units from the 12 available.
 This will qualify you for the AQP Card (Academically Qualified Persons Card) For the Diploma you will need all 12 units.
 This will qualify you for the Black Card.
 You may be able to claim exemption if you hold the SMSTS.